Share Your Salesforce Challenges with Us

 Regardless of whether you are already running a Salesforce solution and would like to upgrade or re-implement it or just want to set up a product from a scratch, you may require external assistance from a Salesforce consulting partner.
-Well, let’s clarify first, what are Salesforce consultants and consulting partners.
+Well, let’s clarify first.

 These are companies authorized by Salesforce to provide project implementations and system integrations as well as to develop and deliver custom solutions.
 To become and remain a partner, companies need to have a minimum of 1 company employee holding 2 or more certifications or a minimum of 2 company employees holding at least 1 certification each and to enroll into Salesforce Consulting Partner Program.

 New partners may be given time to achieve their minimum of two certifications, so there may be some partners in a provisional status.
-The list of certifications that can be counted to qualify for a Registered (the basic one) partnership tier is the following:
+The list of certifications that can be counted to qualify for a Base (formerly called “Registered”) partnership tier is the following:

 Salesforce Consultant Certifications: